juanis2112/Spyder-Workshop/README.md

 # Spyder Workshop

 The main goal of this workshop is to explore some of the Spyder IDE's core functionality for scientific programming.
-We will work on data visualization, analysis and prediction using Python packages like Pandas, Matplotlib and Scikit-learn over a dataset of historical weather observations from 2006 to 2016.
+We will work on data visualization, analysis and prediction using Python libraries like Pandas, Matplotlib and Scikit-learn over a dataset of historical weather observations from 2006 to 2016.

 ## Prerequisites

-To follow along with this workshop, you will need to have [Spyder](https://www.spyder-ide.org) installed in a Python environment that contains at least the Numpy, Matplotlib, Pandas and Scikit-Learn packages.
+To start with this workshop, you will need to have [Spyder](https://www.spyder-ide.org) installed in a Python 3 environment that contains at least the Numpy, Matplotlib, Pandas and Scikit-Learn libraries.
-We recommend you [download the Anaconda Python distribution](https://www.anaconda.com/products/individual) which contains all these packages and more all in one easy-to-install place.
+We recommend that you download and install the [Anaconda Python distribution](https://www.anaconda.com/products/individual), which contains all these libraries and more in a single place.

-You will also need to [download Git](https://git-scm.com/downloads), the popular version control tool, to work with the contents of this repository.

 ## Project Set-Up

-0. From the command line, clone the [Spyder-Workshop repository](https://github.com/juanis2112/Spyder-Workshop) with git:
+0. If you are familiar with git, clone the [Spyder-Workshop repository](https://github.com/juanis2112/Spyder-Workshop):

 ```bash
 git clone https://github.com/juanis2112/Spyder-Workshop
 ```

+Otherwise, you can download the contents of the workshop [here](https://github.com/juanis2112/Spyder-Workshop/archive/master.zip).
-Then, launch Spyder (via the start menu shortcut on Windows, or from Anaconda Navigator or `spyder` on the command line with Mac or Linux).
+Then, launch Spyder via the start menu shortcut on Windows, or from Anaconda Navigator on Linux or Mac.
-Open the cloned folder in Spyder as a project by clicking `Open Project` in the `Project` menu, and navigating to the `Spyder-Workshop` directory you cloned.
+Open the Workshop in Spyder as a project by clicking `Open Project` in the `Project` menu, and navigating to the `Spyder-Workshop` directory.
-Finally, open the file `workshop.py` by double-clicking it in the `Project Explorer` pane to the left of the Spyder main window.
+Finally, open the file `workshop.py` by double-clicking it in the `Project Explorer` pane on the left of the Spyder main window.

-## Import Packages and Data
+## Importing Libraries and Data

-The first thing we need to do before starting our work is import the packages necessary for our analysis, and load the data in a way that it is easy to explore.
+The first thing we need to do before starting our work is import the libraries necessary for our analysis, and load the data in a way that it is easy to explore.

-1. Import the packages Matplotlib and Pandas:
+1. Import the libraries Matplotlib and Pandas:

 ```python
 import matplotlib.pyplot as plt